-Neuromarketing is a field of communications that applies discoveries and principles from neuroscience and neuropsychology to marketing.
+Neuromarketing is a field of communications that applies discoveries and principles specifically from neuroscience and neuropsychology to marketing.
 Neuroscience deals with the structure or function of the nervous system and brain.
-Neuropsychology is the study of the relationship between behavior, emotion, and cognition on the one hand, and brain function on the other.
+Neuropsychology is the study of the relationship between behavior, emotion, and cognition on the one hand, and brain functioning on the other.

-Since a large part of marketing deals with perception, it’s easy to see how neuroscience can apply to marketing.
+Since a large part of marketing deals with perception, it’s easy to see how neuroscience can apply to it.
 Neuromarketing seeks to understand the rationale behind how consumers make purchasing decisions and their responses to marketing stimuli to apply those learning in the marketing realm.

 The potential benefits to marketers include more efficient and effective marketing campaigns and strategies, fewer product and campaign failures, and ultimately align the real needs and wants of the consumers with marketing strategies.

 Eye tracking is a technique that follows a subject’s eye movement across a computer screen or physical marketing piece.
 A computer tracking system usually creates a heat map that shows where the user’s eye lingers on the page.
 Knowing the places where your customers’ eyes linger can help you put vital information right in front of users.

 - Brain Scans